 Session 4 | Integrative Coaching

 Ginger Lapid-Bogda, PhD

 An internationally recognized Enneagram author, trainer, keynote speaker, OD consultant and coach, Ginger is considered a world leader in bringing the insights of the Enneagram to organizations across the globe.
-With over 35 years experience, Ginger works with organizations, leaders and teams as they use the Enneagram, fully integrated with the theory and practice of organization development, to create vibrant, innovative and sustainable human systems.
-She is the author of 5 Enneagram-business books that have been translated into multiple languages; provides highly respected TTT and other certification programs for trainers, coaches and consultants around the world, all based on the Enneagram’s business applications; offers easy-to-use, engaging Enneagram training tools; and created “Know Your Type,” the robust Enneagram App.
+With over 40 years experience, Ginger works with organizations, leaders and teams as they use the Enneagram, fully integrated with the theory and practice of organization development, to create vibrant, innovative and sustainable human systems.
+She is the author of 9 Enneagram-business books that have been translated into multiple languages; provides highly respected TTT and other certification programs for trainers, coaches and consultants around the world, all based on the Enneagram’s business applications; offers easy-to-use, engaging Enneagram training tools; and created the one-of-a-kind Enneagram App “Know Your Type” and the robust Enneagram Learning Portal (ELP).
 TheEnneagramInBusiness.com

 Individual and group coaching available with Ginger Lapid-Bogda and the Enneagram in Business Network